tessel/project/TEAM.md

 The Tessel project is an open source project governed by a [Steering Committee](/Governance.md).

 Anyone is welcome to contribute!
-Join the developer mailing list LINK and get started with the [contribution guide](/Contributing.md).
+Get started with the [contribution guide](/Contributing.md).

 ## [Steering Committee Members](/GOVERNANCE.md)